Fall can be a beautiful time of year, but with strong winds and leaves flowing everywhere it’s good to be prepared.

 Contents show

-Keep your home cosy by protecting it from autumn winds.
+Keep your home cozy by protecting it from autumn winds.

 Feel for small pockets of airflow that could indicate a draft in your home.
-If you think you’ve found anywhere, a good trick to make sure is to take a candle and see if it flickers when you place it there.
+If you think you’ve found them anywhere, a good trick to be 100% sure is to take a candle and see if it flickers when you place it there.
 Seal or replace sealant around windows and doors if required.

-Extra heavy curtains or blinds can also help at windows, reducing heat loss by around 10% [source: energy.gov].
+Extra heavy curtains or blinds can also help when placed in windows, as they can reduce heat loss by around 10%.

-Don’t get caught in the cold by an inefficient water heater!
-Drain the tank and give it a quick clean to make sure everything’s in proper working order and the tank system is clean and clear.
+Don’t get caught in the cold by an inefficient water heater.
+Drain the tank and give it a quick cleaning to ensure everything’s in proper working order and the tank system is clean and clear.
+It’s also very important that you make sure you have the right-sized appliance, as you might be in trouble otherwise.

 Make sure you’re only using the energy you need by setting up a programmable thermostat.
-Make sure the heating will be on around a half-hour before you’ll be up, and turn it off a half hour before going to bed (a cooler environment helps for a better, more natural sleep)
+Set it so the heat starts increasing about half an hour before you get up, and goes down about half an hour before you go to bed (a cooler environment helps for a better, more natural sleep).

 Never forget to turn off the AC again.
-Look into hooking up your home systems with a mobile application – allowing you full control over your heating and cooling systems from anywhere.
+Look into hooking up your home systems with a mobile application, this will give you full control over your heating and cooling systems from anywhere.

 Look for any leaks, and make sure everything is in good working order – especially gas pressure.
-Here’s a quick guide, but if you’re in any doubt, hire a professional!
+It should be simple enough, but when it doubt, please hire a professional.

 Lucky enough to have an authentic fireplace?
-Just because you’re not using modern fuel, doesn’t mean you shouldn’t also inspect a wooden fireplace!
-Make sure the only thing’s going to be lighting up is the wood that you place on the fire, and that any smoke is set to flow freely up the chimney.
+Just because you’re not using modern fuel, doesn’t mean you shouldn’t also inspect this appliance.
+Make sure everything’s working with your fireplace and double-check that any smoke coming from it is exhausted properly through the chimney.

 Autumn and Winter can mean plenty of muddy and wet boots.
 Make sure you’ve got a small area, ideally a bench or somewhere to sit, that makes it easy to take off muddy shoes and wet jackets.

-Have a think about how heat-efficient your work area is.
-If you’ll be sitting stationary at your desk, make sure that there’s no major heat loss avenues in your surroundings.
-Better yet, consider moving to a smaller, cosier part of the house during the winter months.
+Think about how heat-efficient your work area is.
+If you’ll be sitting stationary at your desk, make sure that there are no major heat loss pathways in your surroundings.
+Or better yet, consider moving to a smaller, cosier part of the house during the winter months.
 Heating larger areas can cost magnitudes more than a small space!

 For indoor air conditioners, now is a great time to take them down, give them a quick clean/service, and place them in storage for the winter.